One of the long-time items on my Bucket List was to stay in a Bed & Breakfast on the coast of Maine and eat lobster.

 - Sebago Brewing Co – This place has sports on TV and decent bar food, and I enjoyed a perfectly delicious IPA here, which I also give a 5/5 – the Hop Swap, and I would recommend a stop here to any IPA lovers.

 - Bike tour with Summer Feet Cycling – I did the 5 Lighthouses day trip, which was a beautiful ride from Portland all along the coastline to five different lighthouses, ending in Port Elizabeth.
 This trip also included the amazing lobster roll lunch from the Bite into Maine food truck.
 It was well-paced, an easy ride, and we got back to Portland around 2-3 pm, perfect timing to begin visiting breweries!

 Driving Up the Coast of Maine

-Camden is an adorable, cramped and crowded little town, but worth a stop.
-I stayed at Towne Motel, ate at Peter Ott’s on the Water (small and overpriced lobster roll), ate at Camden House of Pizza (best budget option around and provided leftovers for my drive the next day), and went for a beautiful run all the way out the peninsula to Rockport and back.
+Camden is an adorable, cramped, and crowded little town, but worth a stop.
+I stayed at Towne Motel, ate at Peter Ott’s on the Water (small and overpriced lobster roll) and Camden House of Pizza (best budget option around and provided leftovers for my drive the next day), and went for a beautiful run all the way out the peninsula to Rockport and back.